perrystreetsoftware/clientside_aws/README.md

 clientside_dynamodb
 ===================

-This code is meant to be used by developers who are attempting to build web applications on DynamoDB but wish to run client-side testing and validation.
-While creating and tearing down "free-tier" DynamoDB databases may be an acceptable solution for some, the time required (tens of seconds or minutes) quickly makes TDD (test-driven development) impractical.
-Just like we can use an in-memory sqlite3-based solution for mocking Mysql databases with ActiveRecord, we can now use clientside_dynamodb to mock DynamoDB databases in memory using Redis.
+This code is meant to be used by developers who are attempting to build web applications on AWS but wish to run client-side testing and validation.
+Presently, this project mocks DynamoDB and SQS.

+While creating and tearing down "free-tier" SQS and DynamoDB databases may be an acceptable solution for some, the time required (tens of seconds or minutes) quickly makes TDD (test-driven development) impractical.
+Just like we can use an in-memory sqlite3-based solution for mocking Mysql databases with ActiveRecord, we can now  mock SQS and DynamoDB databases in memory using Redis.

 To run this code, you will need ruby, sinatra, httparty, and the json and redis rubygems.
 I also use the sinatra/reloader gem to aid in development, but it is not necessary.